Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

 - GitLab account.
 - Some available space on your hard drive or a USB drive (about 8 GB to be safe).

+## Before You Start

+- Whenever `USERNAME` is mentioned in a code block or similar, you have to replace this by your GitLab username.
+For example, if a task states that you shoud use "[`USERNAME`] Ubuntu Server Installation", then you have to actually use "[`jaustar`] Ubuntu Server Installation" in case `jaustar` is the username.
 ## Virtual Machines Using VirtualBox

 In part of the